jilek/MechaCar_Statistical_Analysis/README.md

 # <span style="color: lightgreen;">MechaCar_Statistical_Analysis</span>

-We analyzed data for AutosRUs’ newest prototype, the MechaCar, which is suffering from production troubles that are blocking the manufacturing team’s progress.
+We analyzed data for AutosRUs’ newest prototype, the MechaCar, which is suffering from production issues that are blocking the manufacturing team’s progress.
 We helped the data analytics team to review the production data for insights that may help the manufacturing team.

 Technologies Used:
 - R